Warning

 The NMAA is responsible for establishing and maintaining national standards, regulations and procedures for the management of mine action operations.
 These national standards, regulations and procedures should be consistent with IMAS, and other relevant national and international standards, regulations and requirements.

-In certain situations, and at certain times it may be necessary and appropriate for the UN, or some other body, to assume some or all of the responsibilities, and fulfil some or all the functions, of a NMAA.
+In certain situations, and at certain times, it may be necessary and appropriate for the UN, or some other body, to assume some or all of the responsibilities, and fulfil some or all the functions, of a NMAA.

-13.4 Mine Action Centre (MAC)
+13.4 Mine action centre (MAC)

-A MAC can be established by either the NMAA, or in specific circumstances by the United Nations.
+A MAC can be established by either the NMAA or in specific circumstances by the United Nations.
 The structure of each MAC will reflect the national mine action plan, but in general they will be responsible for:

-2. the provision of technical advice to the NMAA;
+- the provision of technical advice to the NMAA;

-3. the maintenance of mine action records and databases;
+- the maintenance of mine action records and databases;

-5. the investigation of mine action related accidents and incidents.
+- the investigation of mine action related accidents and incidents.

-13.5 Mine action organisations
+13.5 Mine action organizations

-NGOs, commercial companies and other organisations involved in mine action shall establish SOPs, instructions and drills which enable mine action projects to be conducted effectively, efficiently and safely.
+NGOs, commercial companies and other organizations involved in mine action shall establish SOPs, instructions and drills which enable mine action projects to be conducted effectively, efficiently and safely.
 These SOPs should be based on the national standards in the country of operation; (they may be based on IMAS if national standards do not yet exist).
-Where the NMAA is in the process of formation, such organisations are well placed to assist the formation process, by giving advice and assistance including the framing of national standards.
+Where the NMAA is in the process of formation, such organizations are well placed to assist the formation process, by giving advice and assistance including the framing of national standards.

 13.6 Donors

-Most mine action is funded by donors – mainly governments, regional organisations and international trust funds.
+Most mine action is funded by donors – mainly governments, regional organizations and international trust funds.
 Donor agencies are part of the management process, and as such have a responsibility for ensuring that the projects that they are funding are managed effectively, and in accordance with national and/or international standards.
-This involves attention to the writing of contract documents and ensuring that mine action organisations chosen to carry out such contracts are competent, and likely to meet the national accreditation criteria.
+This involves attention to the writing of contract documents and ensuring that mine action organizations chosen to carry out such contracts are competent and likely to meet the national accreditation criteria.
 Donors, or their agents, are also partly responsible for ensuring that the standards and guidelines for quality management are applied, including monitoring and the post-clearance inspection of cleared land.
-This responsibility and accountability is even greater when the NMAA is in the process of formation, and has not had the opportunity to gain experience.
+This responsibility and accountability is even greater when the NMAA is in the process of formation and has not had the opportunity to gain experience.

 Annex A (Normative and informative) References